 - If you are importing formatted text (such as a feature description or comments on an Aha! record), you will need to use HTML formatting, e.g. <br></br> for line breaks, <p></p> for paragraph breaks, or <strong></strong> for bold formatting.

 - You may also update your Aha! data when importing.

 - To import master activities, you must have them enabled for the workspace you are importing to.
 Enabling master activities requires marketing owner access and is done through Settings > Workspace > Configure.

 - Importing request portal users requires an administrator with customization permissions.

 - Importing users requires an administrator with billing permissions.
 Enterprise+ customers can also assign paid seat groups to users upon import.
-You also have the option to choose whether or not to send those users an email invitation to the Aha! for Marketing account.
+You also have the option to choose whether or not to send those users an email invitation to the Aha! account.

 2. Choose the schedule, workspace, or requests portal

 Select where you want to add the information.
 The selection available depends on your choice in step 1.

 Note: If you are importing new activities, they will be associated with the schedule that is selected in this step.
 If you are updating existing activities, it is possible to update the activity's schedule by including a column named "Schedule" in your CSV file.
 You can then use the Schedule ID or Schedule reference fields to specify the desired schedule you wish to move your activities to when importing.
 The Schedule column in your CSV should be mapped to the Schedule Aha! field in the final step of the import process.